ovenror/librhdl/README.md

 ### rhdc

 You'll need:
-* Rust 2018
+* Rust 2021

 Run "make rhdc" in the same directory as above.
 The directory `bin/` should now contain the executable `rhdc`.

 ## Using rhdc

-* `> ls` shows a list of available entities.
+* `> ls entities` shows a list of available entities.
 The `Inverter` is the basis for everything, the others are hackishly created on library startup and not adhering to some kind of common naming scheme etc. As they mainly serve a testing purpose, they might be changed or removed, so don't rely on them too much.
-* `> ls D_Flipflop` lists the d-flip-flops interfaces
+* `> ls entities.D_Flipflop.interface` lists the d-flip-flops interfaces
-* `> ls D_Flipflop.clk` displays the properties of the clock interface.
-The library forbids connecting an open output to an open input.
-An interface is "open" if
+* `> ls entities.D_Flipflop.interface.clk` displays the properties of the clock interface.
-  * it is an output, but powering it would affect the entities circuit
-  * it is an input that might be powered by the entitiy itself

 ### Defining an Entity with Combinational Logic